fjrefluxx/ESP32-LoRa-Workshop/README.md

 > + LoRa settings: ` 869.85 MHz, 125kHz, SF10, CR4/5, Sync 0x14 `
 > + Level device address: `C3`
 > + Sends ONLY after reception of a message (content is irrelevant)
-> + Sends message to the sender address of the received message (with around a 1 second delay) including a personalized key.
+> + Sends message to the sender address of the received message (with around a 1-second delay), including a personalized key.

 ## Level 4: Catch me if you can

-Similar to Level 3, participiants will need to actively request information from device `0x31` using their key.
+Similar to Level 3, participants will need to actively request information from device `0x31` using their key.
 The device will tell them their passphrase to complete the tutorial... but not without completing the final challenge!

 First of all, the passphrase is sent in multiple fragments – each on different LoRa settings.
-Therefore, the participants need to read out new settings of the received answers and automatically adapt their LoRa transceiver to it.
+Therefore, the participants need to read out new settings of the received answers and automatically adapt their LoRa transceiver.
 Manual adaptations should not work due to the random selection of a parameter set.
-The parameters are given always in the format `fff.fff,bbb.bb,ss.` (frequency, bandwith, spreading factor).
+The parameters are always given in the format `fff.fff,bbb.bb,ss.` (frequency, bandwidth, spreading factor).
 The fragmentation idea is already known from Level 2.

 Secondly, the passphrase is 'encrypted' with the personalized key from Level 3.
-This hint is sent in the final part of the message sequence by the request device (`XOR with your key.
-Bye.`).
-Participants will, thus, need to put the entire passphrase together and XOR with their key to decrypt it.
-The key is shorted than the message and must simply be repeated.
+This hint is sent in the final part of the message sequence by the request device (`"XOR with your key.
+Bye."`).
+Participants will, thus, need to put the entire passphrase together and XOR it with their key to decrypt it.
+The key is shorter than the message and must simply be repeated.

 > [!NOTE]
 > + (idle) LoRa settings: ` 868.3 MHz, 125 kHz, SF 8, CR 4/5, Sync 0x12`
 > + Level device address: `0x31`
 > + Sends ONLY after reception of a message (content must be the key fitting the sender address)
-> + Starts a sequence of messages with instructions for (randomly selected) LoRa paramter sets and a decyphered part of the final passphrase.
+> + Starts a sequence of messages with instructions for (randomly selected) LoRa parameter sets and a deciphered part of the final passphrase.
 > + Returns to the idle LoRa settings after completing a triggered cycle.